-Earning a degree at Harvard Extension means getting more than just passing grades.
-See what you’ll need to earn to move forward: Academic Standing Requirements for Degree Programs
+Earning a degree at Harvard Extension requires maintaining good standing: Academic Standing Requirements for Degree Programs

 See what types of exams you may have to take, as well as policies on missed exams and how to request transcripts: Exam Types and Policies

-How to view your grades, what your grades mean, and policies on grade changes and premedical program grading: Grades
+Learn how to view your grades, what your grades mean, and our policies on noncompletion grades: Grades

-If you’re transferring to another school, see our policies on transferring your credits: Transfer Credits and Accreditation
+If you’re transferring to another school, be sure to read our policies on transferring your credits: Transfer Credits and Accreditation

-Students are expected to conduct themselves responsibly, honestly, and with due respect and consideration for others while enrolled in Harvard Extension School, on Harvard University property, and in all their interactions and communications with their fellow members of the Harvard community.
+In addition, students are expected to show good judgment at all times.
+They are to conduct themselves honestly, and with due respect and consideration for others while enrolled in Harvard Extension School, on Harvard University property, and in all their interactions and communications with their fellow members of the Harvard community.

-Concerns regarding student conduct that are brought before the Administration Board include inappropriately behaving toward or communicating with University faculty, staff, or fellow students; misrepresentations of any kind, including University affiliation as well as prior academic or professional experience; disturbing orderly academic functions and processes; violating the rules and regulations of any University department; or the unauthorized use of University facilities or equipment.
+Concerns regarding student conduct that are brought before the Administration Board include, but are not limited to, inappropriately behaving toward or communicating with University faculty, staff, or fellow students; misrepresentations of any kind, including University affiliation as well as prior academic or professional experience; disturbing orderly academic functions and processes; violating the rules and regulations of any University department; or the unauthorized use of University facilities or equipment.